docker-library/docs/caddy/content.md

 ### Docker Compose example

 If you prefer to use `docker compose` to run your stack, here's a sample service definition which goes in a file named `compose.yaml`.
+The configuration assumes you put a custom Caddyfile into `$PWD/conf` as described [above](#basic-usage).

 ```yaml
 services: